-HSC identifies four Career Readiness Skills that are commonly developed as student learning outcomes throughout health sciences curriculum.
+HSC identifies six Career Readiness Skills that are commonly developed as student learning outcomes throughout health sciences curriculum.
 In addition to academic accomplishments and acquired technical acumen, it is agreed that competency in these skills also means that learners have developed long-standing attributes that broadly prepare them to transition to being a professional in a variety of settings.
 Ultimately, this means that learners are able to demonstrate proficiency in and articulate these skills to potential employers as well as next-level graduate and professional education programs.
-The four Career Readiness Skills that the institution has adopted are: Communication, Leadership, Resiliency, and Intercultural Fluency.
+The six Career Readiness Skills that the institution has adopted are: Communication, Leadership, Resiliency, Intercultural Fluency, Problem Solving, and Interprofessional Teamwork.

 Our learning objectives are that upon completion of this microcredential course, learners will be able to:

 - Articulate thoughts and ideas clearly and effectively in written and verbal communications.

 - Exhibit confidence in public speaking skills, able to express ideas to others, and can write/edit memos, letters, and complex reports clearly and effectively.

 - Value, respect, and learn from diverse cultures, races, ages, genders, sexual orientations, and religions.

 - Demonstrate an openness, inclusiveness, sensitivity, and the ability to interact respectfully with all people and understand individuals’ differences.

 - Develop strategies for adapting well in the face of adversity, trauma, tragedy, threats or significant sources of stress

 - Demonstrates in-depth understanding of the concepts and benefits of the resilient mindset.